dotnet-mcp

 Click to install in your preferred environment:

 Note: Quick install requires .NET 10 SDK.
-See manual installation for .NET 9 support.

 What is This?